giantswarm/docs/src/content/ui-api/management-api/wc-key-pairs/index.md

 We recommend OIDC for authentication to the workload cluster Kubernetes API.
 However, in some scenarios, X.509 key pairs are a viable alternative.
 Here we explain a method specific to Giant Swarm to create such key pairs via the Management API.

-**Note:** The method described here makes use of the [`CertConfig`]({{< relref "/ui-api/management-api/crd/certconfigs.core.giantswarm.io.md" >}}) <abbr title="custom resource definition">CRD</abbr></a> and [cert-operator](https://github.com/giantswarm/cert-operator), which are part of every Giant Swarm management cluster currently.
-As Giant Swarm is shifting towards using Cluster API controllers, this method is not guaranteed to work once this transition is done.
+**Note:** The method described here makes use of the [`CertConfig`]({{< relref "/ui-api/management-api/crd/certconfigs.core.giantswarm.io.md" >}}) <abbr title="custom resource definition">CRD</abbr></a> and [cert-operator](https://github.com/giantswarm/cert-operator), which are currently part of every Giant Swarm management cluster.
+As Giant Swarm is shifting towards using Cluster API controllers, this method will not work once this transition is done.
 Please consider it a temporary solution.

 **Note:** If you want to use the deprecated Giant Swarm Rest API for creating key pairs, please check [`gsctl create kubeconfig`]({{< relref "/ui-api/gsctl/create-kubeconfig.md" >}}) and [`gsctl create keypair`]({{< relref "/ui-api/gsctl/create-keypair.md" >}}).